wedaa/LongTail-Log-Analysis/README.md

 Installation
 --------------
-Copy the files to /usr/local/etc (Or wherever)
+Copy the files to /usr/local/etc (Or wherever).
+See install.sh for details.
+You might want to edit that before running it.

 Edit /usr/local/etc/LongTail for the locations of your /var/log/messages and /var/log/httpd/access_log files.